kavinraja10/errorsandbugs/README.md

 <!---![](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)--->

-- 🌱 I’m currently learning Django,nodeJs and open cv
+- 🌱 I’m currently learning open cv
-- 👯 I’m ready to collaborate on any web development or ML projects
+- 👯 I’m ready to collaborate on any Data Science or ML projects
 - 🔎 I’m looking for a partner with whom I can learn and do stuff together
-- 📫 How to reach me: mail: kavinkr10@gmail.com
+- 📫 How to reach me mail: kavinkr10@gmail.com
 -  Sleep🛌| Lift🏋️‍♀️ | Code💻